 Secondly, although there are some decent small scale play parks for children, there are no theme parks, water parks or adventure playgrounds.
 If this is what your child enjoys, then maybe wait until they are older before a trip to Malta.

 Lots of lizards and skinks about to keep the younger ones amused.

 On the upside however, there is some wonderful wildlife.
 There are plenty of cats roaming around, and also a great many lizards.
 Lizard spotting kept my youngest amused for a long time.
 We also saw plenty of dragonflies and even a praying mantis.

-Finally, a lot of the cafes seemed to have sports on their TV's, often quite loud.
-This can be a positive or a negative depending on your family, but it does detract from what we would consider as an enjoyable cafe culture.
+Finally, a lot of the cafés seemed to have sports on their TV’s, often quite loud.
+This can be a positive or a negative depending on your family, but it does detract from what we would consider as enjoyable café culture.

-Prehistoric Temples Tour of Malta - I would have loved to do this but wasn't sure how well the kids would like it.
+Tour of the Megalithic Temples of Malta – I would have loved to do this but wasn’t sure how well the kids would like it.
 A five hour tour that takes you to the Neolithic temples of Hagar Qim and Mnajdar with an expert guide to talk you through it could have been an amazing experience.
-These temples date from 3150BC and are described as 'unique architectural masterpieces' and are recognised by UNESCO as World Heritage sites.
+These temples date from 3150BC and are described as ‘unique architectural masterpieces’ and are recognised by UNESCO as World Heritage sites.